 The Spectre package was developed by Thomas Ashhurst (the Sydney Cytometry Core Research Facility, The University of Sydney and Centenary Institute), Felix Marsh-Wakefield (the School of Medical Sciences, The University of Sydney), and Givanna Putri (the School of IT, The University of Sydney); with support from Alanna Spiteri, Dr. Diana shinko, Dr. Mark Read, Dr. Adrian Smith, and Prof. Nicholas King.

-See a full list of publications citing Spectre here
+See our usage statistics and a full list of publications citing Spectre here

 As the size and complexity of high-dimensional cytometry data continues to expand, comprehensive analysis tools that can scale to large datasets are required.
 In our early mass cytometry work, the analysis of high-dimensional datasets using manual methods became prohibitive, requiring the use of computational analysis approaches, such as clustering and dimensionality reduction.
 However, the analysis tools available at the time were not well suited to the analysis of large cytometry datasets, consistings of tens to hundreds of millions of single cells.
 Furthermore, popular clustering and dimensionality reduction tools alone are insufficient for scalable or reproducible integration of data across batches, experiments, or different cytometry/single-cell technologies.
 To address these limitations, we initially developed the ‘Cytometry Analysis Pipeline for large and compleX datasets’ (CAPX, the initial version of Spectre), an analysis workflow using the R programming language (Ashhurst et al. 2019), and derivative stand-alone scripts (e.g. ‘tSNEplots’).
 Following a seed funding grant from the Marie Bashir Institute for Infectious Diseases and Biosecurity, we established the ‘Immune Dynamics’ team, a collaborative multi-disciplinary group with a focus on the development of novel computational analysis tools to address challenges in high-dimensional analysis, with a particular focus on the analysis of large datasets, and the incorporation of data integration strategies.
 We solidified the functionality of the CAPX workflow into a package and re-named it ‘Spectre’.
 This was initially released as a pre-print in bioRxiv (Ashhurst*, Marsh-Wakefield*, Putri* et al. bioRxiv.
 2020) and then published in Cytometry A (Ashhurst*, Marsh-Wakefield*, Putri* et al. Cytometry A. 2020).